TrishaBalamurugan/TEAMGIRLS-FALL2025-SQA/README.md

 ### 2. Forensics Logging
 - Integrated logging in 5 Python methods.
-- Captures method entry/exit, exceptions, and key variables (`forensics/forensics.log`).
+- Captures method entry/exit, exceptions, and key variables such as (`forensics/forensics.log`) or others.

 ### 3. Continuous Integration (CI)
 - GitHub Actions workflow triggers on `push` or `pull_request`.